On The Effectiveness of One-Class Support Vector Machine in Different Defect Prediction Scenarios: Lessons Learnt and Future Work

 \section{Lessons Learnt and Future Work}

 In this paper we have investigated the effectiveness of OCSVM for software defect prediction by carrying out a comprehensive empirical study involving the most commonly used machine learners and evaluation scenarios (i.e., within-project, cross-version, cross-project).
+We summarise the main lessons learnt below: